 Welcome!
 I have contemplated starting a blog like this for years.
 My own insecurities and obsessions with perfection have held me back…….up until now!
 I am throwing all caution to the wind by just doing it!
 Right now in my life I feel I have nothing to lose.

 The best outpatient course I completed was in DBT or dialectical behavioral therapy.
 I nicknamed it emotional college.
-The principles I learned to integrate into my life have been life altering in such a positive way.
+The principles I learned to integrate into my life have been life altering in an incredibly positive way.

 The most difficult of these is the idea of Radical Acceptance.
 It is a daily task for me to accept not only myself but what occurs around me.
 When I can get to that place, I have peace.
 I understand that things are not perfect, I don’t have to agree with everything but things are as they are.
 Making peace with this observation is surrendering to the moment.
 Allowing what is to be andbeing in it.
 It is what it is.
 I can let go.
-Ican accept the moment for what it is but most essentially I can accept myself.
+I can accept the moment for what it is but most essentially I can accept myself.
 There is nothing I need to change or react to.
 I am present in the peace.